viennamini/viennamini-dev/README.md

 VIENNAMINI_DOWNLOAD= ON, (OFF)        # Automatically checkout external dependencies during the build-process, i.e., other Vienna* projects  (default: OFF).
 BUILD_EXAMPLES     =(ON), OFF         # Build the examples.
-The ViennaMini library is generated anyway. (default: ON) CMAKE_BUILD_TYPE   = debug, (release) # Turn off/on optimizations (default: release, i.e., optimized mode)
+The ViennaMini library is generated anyway. (default: ON) CMAKE_BUILD_TYPE   = debug, (release) # Turn off/on optimizations (default: release, i.e., optimized mode) BUILD_SHARED_LIBS  =(ON), OFF         # Build all libraries as shared libraries, if switched off, static libraries are generated and used (default: ON).
 </pre>

 Automatic Unit Conversions
 --------------------------

 For automatic unit conversions of input quantities provided by the user, such as doping concentrations (1/cm3 -> 1/m3), the UDUNITS library (http://www.unidata.ucar.edu/software/udunits/) has to be available on the target platform.
 The library is available on major linux distributions, like Linux Mint, via the distribution's package installer.
 However, the UDUNITS library is not required.
 If the library is not available on the system and incompatible units are detected by ViennaMini, the simulation is aborted and an appropriate error message is raised.

 Authors and Contact
 ------------------------

-Josef Weinbub and Karl Rupp
-(viennastar AT iue DOT tuwien DOT ac DOT at)
+Josef Weinbub, Andreas Morhammer, Karl Rupp (viennastar AT iue DOT tuwien DOT ac DOT at)

 ViennaMini was developed under the aegis of the 'Institute for Microelectronics' and the 'Institute for Analysis and Scientific Computing' at the 'Vienna University of Technology'.